 There is no easy way to conduct a normality test on the residuals in Excel, unfortunately.
-You can build a chi-square goodness of fit test yourself, and (not mine) can show you how to do that.
+You can build a chi-square goodness of fit test yourself, and this PDF (not mine) can show you how to do that.

 Now let’s take a look at the X Line Fit Plot:

 This one is pretty self explanatory.
 The red squares represent the predicted y-value for each given x-value based on the regression equation, and the blue diamonds represent the actual y-value for each x-value.
 Looking at this graph will give you a sense for whether anything is awry, and it will give you a useful visual presentation of the equation, and the data it’s using.

 That wraps this section up.
 Of course, in the real world, a lot of times we’ll be working with nonlinear processes, and we’ll also run into y-values with several different predictors.
 Let’s talk about how to do that.

 How to Do Multiple Regression Analysis in Excel

 Suppose we had several possible predictor variables, instead of just one, like this: